stanislav-web/OpenDoor/docs/Wizard.md

 Wizard
 ======
-Wizard allow you to select individual settings for each target.
+The Wizard allows you to select individual settings for each target.
 See example:

 Configure